JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception

-Existing work on communication-efficient CP fails to solve this.
-They typically adopt one of two strategies: (i) Compression methods, such as encoder-decoders~\cite{xu2022opv2v} or codebooks~\cite{hu2024communication, zhao2025quantv2x}.
-Such methods either only reduce the data size but still transmit the entire feature map, failing to address redundancy, or overly restrict the representation power to offline-trained dictionaries, undermining generalizability; (ii) Message selection methods~\cite{liu2020when2com, hu2022where2comm, hu2024communication, xu2025cosdh}, choosing `critical' regions to transmit but relying on simple local heuristics (\eg local detection confidence) that are poor proxies for the final cooperative task.
-Crucially, both approaches ignore cross-agent redundancy.
-As a result, they still require significant bandwidth and are not scalable: their communication cost grows linearly with the number of agents. \textit{The problem of designing a truly communication-efficient, scalable, and accurate CP system remains open.}\looseness=-1
+Existing communication-efficient CP methods fail to address both forms simultaneously.
+They typically adopt one of two strategies: (i)~\emph{Compression}, using encoder-decoders~\cite{xu2022opv2v} or codebooks~\cite{hu2024communication, zhao2025quantv2x}, which reduce data size but still transmit the entire feature map or restrict representation power to offline-trained dictionaries; (ii)~\emph{Message selection}~\cite{liu2020when2com, hu2022where2comm, hu2024communication, xu2025cosdh}, choosing ``critical'' regions based on local heuristics (\eg detection confidence) that loosely correlate with the final cooperative task.
+Crucially, both approaches ignore cross-agent redundancy, so their communication cost still grows linearly with the number of agents. \textit{The problem of designing a truly communication-efficient, scalable, and accurate CP system remains open.}\looseness=-1

-To design such a CP system, we argue that it must maximize the contribution of every transmitted bit towards the final perception goal.
-This requires that only essential, semantically meaningful, and non-redundant information is transmitted.
-Therefore, the feature encoding (local compression) and transmission (message selection) algorithms must be jointly designed to realize this potential.
-This joint design is non-trivial.
-Removing semantic, cross-agent redundancy is a challenging `chicken-and-egg' problem: an agent cannot determine if its features are redundant without first knowing what other agents intend to transmit.
+We argue that a practical CP system must maximize the contribution of every transmitted bit to the final perception goal, transmitting only essential, semantically meaningful, and non-redundant information.
+This requires \emph{jointly} designing the feature encoding and transmission selection, which is non-trivial: removing cross-agent redundancy is a ``chicken-and-egg'' problem, since an agent cannot determine whether its features are redundant without knowing what other agents intend to transmit.